yayegeyay/yayegeyay.github.io/_posts/2025-06-24-systematically-improving-rag-applications.md

 **Optimize for Compound Gains:** Focus on improvements that create multiplicative rather than additive benefits across the entire system.

-**Build for Predictability:** Create operational systems that deliver consistent results regardless of usage fluctuations or client variations.
+**Build for Predictability:** Create operational systems that deliver consistent results regardless of usage fluctuations or customer variations.

 ### The Strategic Imperative